This is the character sheet for Love Live!.

 - Attention Whore: Subverted.
 She seems to be this whenever she has the chance to show off her skills, though it always results in her getting ignored.
 She even tries to be the center of the group (which most of the time fails).
 However, it's later revealed that she makes an impression on her siblings that she's a 'super idol' and continues to brag about it.
 She does this because she doesn't want to break their hearts.

-- Bitch in Sheep's Clothing: She usually makes no effort to hide her irritable nature, but she occasionally plays up her character as an idol as incredibly Moe and incredibly sweet (it should be noted that Nico is not a bad person by any means, though).
+- Bitch in Sheep's Clothing: She usually makes no effort to hide her irritable nature, but she occasionally plays up her character as an idol as incredibly cute and sweet (it should be noted that Nico is not a bad person by any means, though).

 - Book Dumb: Like Honoka, she doesn't like doing her schoolwork, and it doesn't look like she has good test scores either.